geo-systems/geo-systems.github.io/index.md

 layout: home
 title: Geo Systems Dev PTY LTD
 description: Geo Systems Dev PTY LTD is a niche software
-    application development studio.
-Our pilot project is File Content Finder.
+    development studio.
+Our pilot project are File Content Finder, TextQ, and Data Transformer.
 ---

 <!-- # What is it? -->